okfn-brasil/serenata-toolbox/README.rst

 Example 3: Generating datasets
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you ever wonder how did we generated these datasets, this toolbox can help you too (at least with the more used ones — the other are generates `in our main repo <https://github.com/datasciencebr/serenata-de-amor/blob/master/CONTRIBUTING.md#the-toolbox-and-our-the-source-files-src>`_):
+If you ever wonder how did we generated these datasets, this toolbox can help you too (at least with the more used ones — the other ones are generated `in our main repo <https://github.com/datasciencebr/serenata-de-amor/blob/master/CONTRIBUTING.md#the-toolbox-and-our-the-source-files-src>`_):

 .. code:: python